cristopher-d-delgado/Project_Linear_Regression_King_County/README.md

 * Cast columns to appropriate data types.
 * Identify and remove null records as well as duplicated records.
 * Normalize continous data to remove outliers and convert it back to original values.
 * Linearize continous data using Log transformation.
+Log transformation allows for easier visualization and data compression due to homogenizing the variance in the continous data.
+This will allow for easier feature comparisons.
 * Extract zipcode and encode the zipcode so we only have unique records.
 Allows us to consider location as a feature.

 Normalized Data and removed Outliers: